-His punishment while severe is less than what the judge wants.
+In May of 1895, Oscar received a prison sentence of two years.
+His crime was gross indecency.
+His punishment, while severe, was less than what the judge wanted.
 “It is the worst case I have ever tried.
 In my judgement it is totally inadequate for such a case as this.
-The sentence of the Court is that you be imprisoned and kept to hard labor for two years,” says the judge.
+The sentence of the Court is that you be imprisoned and kept to hard labor for two years,” said the judge.

 Upon his release, when others recommended he forget his time and the reasons for his imprisonment, Oscar wrote that “To regret one’s own experiences is to arrest one’s own development.
 To deny one’s own experiences is to put a lie into the lips of one’s own life.”

 “The love of Oscar Wilde and Bosie” notes and sources: